flowjs/flow.js/README.md

 * `.isUploading()` Returns a boolean indicating whether file chunks is uploading.
 * `.isComplete()` Returns a boolean indicating whether the file has completed uploading and received a server response.
 * `.sizeUploaded()` Returns size uploaded in bytes.
-* `.timeRemaining()` Returns remaining time to upload in seconds.
+* `.timeRemaining()` Returns remaining time to finish upload file in seconds.
 Accuracy is based on average speed.
+If speed is zero, time remaining will be equal to positive infinity `Number.POSITIVE_INFINITY`
 * `.getExtension()` Returns file extension in lowercase.
 * `.getType()` Returns file type.